 I spend a lot of time writing, taking pictures, being with my children and husband, locking myself in the bathroom, laughing, crying, being silly and then serious…and then silly again.
 The heart of my home is the kitchen, not just because it’s in the center of the house, but because what goes on in the kitchen is often paralleled with what goes on in life.
 Great things can come out of it as can sticky messes.
 There is success, there is failure, there are preserves that last a long time and delicate zucchini blossoms that need to be enjoyed right away in the moment.

 Any number of people can be in the kitchen at any given time.
 Most of the time I’m in the kitchen.
 I’m Leah, wife to a hard working man who also enjoys cooking and definitely enjoys eating.
 We have very different backgrounds in the kitchen (you’ll get to know us more as the days, months and years go by).
 I also have two little kids

-(they’re 2 and 4 now) (they’re 6 and 8 now) but who are still often seen dancing in the kitchen, playing in the kitchen, chopping, mixing, and stirring in the kitchen, and yes occasionally eating in the kitchen.
+(they’re 2 and 4 now) (they’re 6 and 8 now) (they’re 10 and 12 now) but who are still often seen dancing in the kitchen, playing in the kitchen, chopping, mixing, and stirring in the kitchen, and yes occasionally eating in the kitchen.

 Where is my kitchen?